-

 Headquartered by Highway

-Even though the symptoms of the Great Depression were beginning to appear in South Texas, operations at Marlin Steel’s Kaspar Wire Works had officially outgrown the capacity of its first facility.
+Even though the symptoms of the Great Depression were beginning to appear in South Texas, operations at Kaspar Wire Works had officially outgrown the capacity of its first facility.
 Thus, the newly laid Highway 95 looked to be a promising option for the company’s relocation.
-Arthur purchased a few adjacent lots north of Shiner’s main town and constructed a 40-by-100 building that still stands as a part of Marlin Steel’s Kaspar Wire Works’s headquarters more than 85 years later.
-Marlin Steel’s Kaspar Wire Works has since developed around this original building into our current 40-acre, 550,000-square-foot manufacturing facility.
+Arthur purchased a few adjacent lots north of Shiner’s main town and constructed a 40-by-100 building that still stands as part of Wire Works’s headquarters more than 85 years later.
+Kaspar Wire Works has since developed around this original building into our current 40-acre, 550,000-square-foot manufacturing facility.

 Created the Carrier